-My daughter love three things more than anything else – ice cream, bubbles, and play dough.
+My daughter loves three things more than anything else - ice cream, bubbles, and play dough.
 If she could plan her favorite day, it would be playing with those three things, and possibly eating an entire watermelon by herself.
-(Seriously, that girl is cray cray when it comes to watermelon!)
+(Seriously, that girl is crazy when it comes to watermelon!)

 How to Make Scented Edible Ice Cream Play Dough